LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Analytics/Advanced messaging dashboard.md

 track improvement.

-Test and Learn
+### Test and Learn

-One key objective of Advanced Messaging Dashboard 3.0 is to provide a platform to seamlessly

-benchmark current performance, adjust program levers, and track incremental improvement.
-This applies

-to account configuration, automation, and program operations.
+One key objective of Advanced Messaging Dashboard 3.0 is to provide a platform to seamlessly benchmark current performance, adjust program levers, and track incremental improvement.
+This applies to account configuration, automation, and program operations.

-Overview

-Support
+### Support

-● Advanced Messaging Dashboard will ultimately be supported by LPSupport.

-● For now, leverage #report_builder Slack channel for questions.

-Edit Privileges and Best Practices for Account Teams

-● This dashboard is a collaborative effort.
-Therefore, we welcome your ideas and encourage you to

-use it as a platform to innovate upon.

-● However, please be advised that analyses are carefully curated to tell a specific story.
-Any

-customization on top of that analysis carries a risk of changing the narrative of the analysis.

-● Please note that customizations will not be supported by LPSupport nor #report_builder at this time.

-● If you do customize, please Save-As and give the file a different name.
+ Any customization on top of that analysis carries a risk of changing the narrative of the analysis.
+Please note that customizations will not be supported by LPSupport.
+If you do customize, please Save-As and give the file a different name.

 ## How to enable